GVersteeg/Coursera_GCD_CourseProject/README.md

 ## PART 4 - CREATING AND WRITING THE TIDY DATASET

 **Step 10: Sorting**
-Sort the resulting subSet on activity and then subject, making it easier to read and making sure grouping is done correctly later on
+Sort the resulting subSet on activity and then subject, making it easier to read and making sure grouping is done correctly later on.
+Used "varNames" as a character vector containing the names of only the measurement values (so without the first two columns Activity and Subject).
+That vector is used later on for melting the data set.

 **Step 11: Melting**
-Melt the subSet into LONG form using varNames as a vector of all measurement variables.
-This makes all names of measurement vars explicit rows in new 'variable' column and makes all values of the measurement vars explicit rows in new 'value' column.
+Melt the subSet into LONG form using varNames as a vector with names of all measurement variables.
+Melting makes all names of measurement vars explicit rows in new 'variable' column and makes all values of the measurement vars explicit rows in new 'value' column.

 **Step 12: Casting**
 Used dcast to create a table in WIDE form again recreating all column names from the 'variable' column and taking the average of all columns for each uniqe activity/subject combination.